Tom Emmer: Same-sex marriage

-Emmer vigorously rejected the allegations, and numerous Republicans pushed back against them, including Matt Brooks of the Republican Jewish Coalition, who argued, "Firstly, Tom Steyer isn’t even Jewish; he’s a practicing Episcopalian.
-Secondly, people can’t simply be shielded from criticism because they’re Jewish, not when otherwise similar people are criticized for the same exact actions.
-If it’s fair to criticize the Kochs, like leading Democrat presidential candidates have done, then its fair to criticize the top Democratic funders."

-State sovereignty
+Nullification

 In 2010 Emmer sponsored an amendment to the Minnesota Constitution that would allow the state to nullify federal laws.

 Taxes

 Emmer strongly opposes tax increases.
 He has also proposed gradually reducing the state corporate tax, with the eventual goal of repealing it altogether.

-Texas v.
-Pennsylvania

-In December 2020, Emmer was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
-She also reprimanded Emmer and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
-Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
+Trump felony conviction

+When former president Trump was convicted of 34 felony counts of falsifying business records, Emmer said, "Democrats just pulled off the biggest sham in U.S. history".
+Emmer served as Trump's Minnesota campaign chair.
+He joined other Republican leaders in condemning Trump's conviction and appeared with other Republican leaders, promising "to use House oversight powers and other measures to target jurisdictions pursuing prosecutions of the former president."

 "Tip credit"

 On July 5, 2010, after visiting a restaurant in St. Paul, Emmer was asked during a press conference if he supported a tip credit, the policy of allowing businesses to subtract tips from a server's hourly wage.
 His response was "Yes... if you didn't have a minimum wage law", adding, "somebody could be taking home well over one hundred thousand dollars as a server" while the restaurant owner could be making much less.

 One week after that press conference, Emmer announced a proposal that would exempt the first $20,000 a server makes in tips from state taxes.
 At the same press conference a protester dumped $20 in pennies on Emmer's lap.